eddmann/eddmann.github.io/_posts/2016/2016-01-13-checking-for-balanced-parentheses-in-clojure.md

 ---
 layout: post
 title: 'Checking for Balanced Parentheses in Clojure'
-meta: 'Simple solution to the Balanced Parentheses problem in Clojure'
+meta: 'Discover a simple and efficient method to check for balanced parentheses in Clojure using recursion and the cond macro.'
+tags: clojure algorithms
 ---

 This lunchtime I decided to implement a solution to the balanced parentheses (brackets) problem in Clojure.
-Looking at the code below you can see that I took advantage of the `cond` macro to more clearly express the recursive algorithms intent.
+Looking at the code below, you can see that I took advantage of the `cond` macro to more clearly express the recursive algorithm's intent.
-I have also provided a couple of test assertions which are stored in the vars metadata and called using the core libraries `test` function.
+I have also provided a couple of test assertions which are stored in the vars metadata and called using the core library's `test` function.

 <!--more-->